 Root cause analysis

 The first question to ask about any defaulting customer is “why?”.
 Why aren’t they paying?
-You’ll discover that customers have many different reasons and that those reasons will inform your operational processes and make you more efficient and improve your product (need more reasons to talk to your defaulted customers?
-Read here).
+You’ll discover that customers have many different reasons and that those reasons will inform your operational processes and make you more efficient and improve your product.

 You may discover that your invoices have a distorted layout, or that your descriptor on the credit card’s billing statement is wrong and prompts chargebacks, or that the your legal contract is ambiguous.
 Any of these creates losses that are a result of a misunderstanding, more than malicious intent.
 All are also fixable and can make a huge difference in payments in a short time.
 Furthermore, not only will you solve existing customers’ issues, you’ll be able to prevent them from repeating for future customers, compounding this positive effect.